trinadhmusunuri12-pixel/Cyber-Guard-XAI/README.md

 **`model.pkl` not found**
 > Run `python3 train.py` (Linux) or `python train.py` (Windows) inside the `backend/` folder with the venv activated and `Phishing_Email.csv` present.

-**DistilBERT not loading / `/suggest` returns 503**
-> The first run downloads ~250MB of model weights.
-Ensure you have internet access and at least 1GB of free RAM.
-The main `/analyze` classifier still works without it — only evasion suggestions will be unavailable.

 **PowerShell execution policy error (Windows)**
 > Run: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`